-Trusts are a way to securely hold funds for someone’s future use.
+Trusts are a way to keep funds secure for future use.
 Because a trust is its own legal entity, it can have its own bank account.
-The best banks for trust accounts will manage your funds properly and provide you with the right services for your needs.
+The best banks for trust accounts will manage your funds properly and provide you with the right services for your needs, in addition to offering accounts with appealing benefits like high interest rates and flexible access.

 To determine our picks, we first compiled a list of banks that offer this account option.
 We eliminated banks with net-worth or private advisor requirements.
 Of the banks that remained, we then gathered information about the services, cost, and features of each one.
 We also considered additional key factors for trust accounts, including FDIC insurance, bank reputation, account minimums, and fees.
 Our final selections offer a range of services, have insurance protection on deposits, and have low or no account fees.